-If trading in the underlying asset is suspended for whatever reason in the market on which it is listed (including the Stock Exchange), trading in the relevant series of structured products may be suspended for a similar period.
-In addition, if an underlying asset is an index and the calculation and/or publication of the index level by the index compiler is suspended for whatever reasons, trading in the relevant series of structured products may be suspended for a similar period.
+In addition, if an underlying asset is an index (other than Hang Seng Family Indices) and the calculation and/or publication of the index level by the index compiler is suspended for whatever reasons, trading in the relevant series of structured products may be suspended for a similar period.

 The value of our warrants or CBBCs will decrease over time, while the value of inline warrants is likely to decrease over time when the price or level of the underlying asset falls outside the range between the upper strike price or upper strike level and the lower strike price or lower strike level (both inclusive), without taking into account interim interest rates and expected dividend payments on the underlying asset or on any components comprising the underlying index and assuming all other factors remain constant.

 You should note that in the case of a prolonged suspension period, the market price of the relevant structured products may be subject to a significant impact of time decay of such prolonged suspension period and may fluctuate significantly upon resumption of trading after the suspension period of the relevant structured products.
 This may adversely affect your investment in the relevant structured products.